yochananscharf/carnd/vehicle_detection/writeup.md

 ![alt text][image1]

 I used the cv2 HOGDescriptor for extracting HOG features.
-I applied the extraction on the car and notcar images after converting thme to grayscale colorspace.
+I applied the extraction on the car and notcar images after converting them to grayscale colorspace.
+No plotting for cv2 Hog sorry.

-![alt text][image2]

 #### 2. Explain how you settled on your final choice of HOG parameters.